Clastify logo

 Question 32

-Two identical metal cans are filled with equal masses of hot water at the same initial temperature.
-One can is matt black and the other is shiny silver.
+Two identical metal cans are filled with equal masses of hot water.
+One can has a matt black surface and the other has a shiny white surface.
+The cooling curves are shown.

 Question 33